felipenoris/math-server-docker/README.md

 ### RStudio

 Configuration files are at `/etc/rstudio`.
-There's also Server Options file at `/usr/lib/rstudio-server/R/ServerOptions.R`.
+There's also the Server Options file at `/usr/lib/rstudio-server/R/ServerOptions.R`.

 Default port is 8787.